 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Sierra Leone has highly positive net exports in the international trade of seafood.
-In turn, these cashflows indicate Sierra Leone’s strong competitive advantages under the fish product category.
+Sierra Leone has highly positive net exports in the international trade of ores and concentrates including titanium, aluminum and iron.
+In turn, these cashflows indicate Sierra Leone’s strong competitive advantages under the ores, slag and ash product category.

 Below are exports from Sierra Leone that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Sierra Leone’s goods trail Sierra Leonean importer spending on foreign products.

-Weighed down by costs for imported rice and to a lesser extent wheat, corn and buckwheat, Sierra Leone has highly negative net exports and therefore deep international trade deficits under the cereals category.
+Weighed down by declining revenues for imported rice and to a lesser extent corn, barley and wheat, Sierra Leone has highly negative net exports and therefore deep international trade deficits under the cereals category.